TERMS AND CONDITIONS OF BUSINESS

 METHODS OF PAYMENT

 Accounts are due for settlement at the end of the consultation, the discharge of your pet or upon collection of drugs and/or diets.
-You may settle your accounts using cash, credit/debit cards or cheque up to the value on the card.
-The accounts of hospitalised cases should be paid up to date when the balance reaches £500.
+You may settle your accounts using cash or credit/debit cards.
+The accounts of hospitalised cases should be paid up to date when the balance reaches £1,000.
+We may at our own discretion and subject to conditions accept request to reclaim fees directly from your pet insurance provider.
+The practice may choose to offer access to a loan through a third party subject to condition.
+In the event that any or part of your application is rejected or not fulfilled by the loan provider, the full balance is payable immediately by yourself.

 ESTIMATES OF TREATMENT COSTS